 A guardian is a person chosen or appointed to effect legal decisions for another who is unable to make those choices on their own.
 Guardianship is frequently over a minor child or an individual who is incapacitated through disability or age.
 Parents are considered the “natural guardians” of special needs children with the right to make all decisions for them.
 However, such rights do not permit parents to have access to or control over their children’s assets (i.e., proceeds from a lawsuit or gifts from family members).
 In addition, when children turn eighteen, parents lose their rights as natural guardians and the ability to make health care and other life decisions.

 Please feel free to contact us for more information by calling (800) 709-1131

 100% FREE CONSULTATION

-As a leading Family, Estate Planning, and Real Estate law firm, Simon Law Group offers zero-cost consultations.
+As a leading Family, Estate Planning, and Real Estate law firm, Simon Law Group, LLC offers zero-cost consultations.
 Serving you is our top priority.